yauheniya-ai/quantum-computing-agent/README.md

 <p align="center">
   <img src="quantum_gates_grid.png" alt="Quantum Gate Circuits" width="100%"/>
 </p>

 4. **Visualization:** The agent saves and displays the quantum circuit, the measurement results, and the qubit state on the Bloch sphere.
+5. **Architecture Diagram**

 ```mermaid
 graph TD